Testing High-latitude Curvature Effect of Gamma-Ray Bursts with {\it Fermi} Data: Evidence of Bulk Acceleration in

 Since we consider the case at the characteristic energy $E_{\rm c}$, one needs to obtain $F_{\nu,c}(t)$ and $E_{\rm c}(t)$.
 The characteristic energy $E_{\rm c}$ is straightforwardly obtained, and $F_{\nu,c}(t)$ is derived using Eq. \ref{eq:Fnu}.
-For this step, $N_{\rm c,p}$ is calculated at peak time $t_{\rm p}$ with characteristic energy $E_{\rm c}$ using Eq. \ref{eq:CPL}. \item Testing the model with observed data.
+For this step, $N_{\rm c,p}$ is calculated at peak time $t_{\rm p}$ with characteristic energy $E_{\rm c}$ using Eq. \ref{eq:CPL}. \item Test the model with observed data.
 Through Step (3), the observed data points are available in the forms of [$F_{\nu,c}(t)$, t], [$E_{\rm c}(t)$, t], and [$F_{\nu,c}(t)$, $E_{\rm c}(t)$].
 The [$F_{\nu,c}(t)$, t], [$E_{\rm c}(t)$, t] data points are plotted in the left panel of Figure \ref{fig:CPL}, and the [$F_{\nu,c}(t)$, $E_{\rm c}(t)$] data points are plotted in the right panel of Figure \ref{fig:CPL} for each burst.
 They are directly compared with the model predictions. \end{enumerate}